nikhiltri/nikhiltri.github.io/_posts/2020-11-20-platforms-are-not-neutral.md

 * Set duckduckgo as your default search engine on your desktop and mobile devices
 * Do all your browsing in private or incognito windows

 I’m grateful for the opportunity to present on the panel discussion with some amazingly talented and smart colleagues in the museum tech field including [Sarah Wambold](https://swambold.com), [Dana Allen-Greil](https://danamus.es), [Marty Spellerberg](https://spellerberg.org), [Matt Popke](https://twitter.com/polackio), and [MCN](https://www.mcn.edu) Execute Director Eric Longo.
+And thanks to the work of [LaTanya Autry](https://artstuffmatters.wordpress.com/) and [Mike Murawski](https://artmuseumteaching.com/) for their work on the #MuseumsAreNotNeutral campaign that inspired the name of our talk.

 We compiled a [list of additional resources](https://docs.google.com/document/d/1RBZC9xX90QtqKzvUWQaSkZaAPV7nHmfAjNYTF0-8IQM/edit) as well, if you're interested in digging in and learning more about these issues.